The History of Bishop’s Park — A People’s Park

-Sally Miller, a member of the Friends of Bishops Park, has written a book all about the history of the park and it provides an illustrated history of the park from the Victorian era to the present day.
+Sally Miller, a member of the Friends of Bishop’s Park, has written a book all about the history of the park — an illustrated history from the Victorian era to the present day.

 In the 19th century, the great Victorian public park movement carved out green spaces for Britain’s rapidly growing urban populations.
 Parks fulfilled an urgent public health need and were thought to moderate social behaviour, providing an elevating alternative to raucous drinking houses and dog fights.